pdcribeiro/skills/README.md

 ## TODO

-- feat: search input in list page to filter by name
-- feat: allow filter by tags
 - chore: performance improvements
   - skill form: extract pictures state, to avoid rerendering pictures when typing in inputs
   - avoid rerendering picture list (or scrolling back to the beginning) when a picture is updated